 The location of the borehole excavated during the site inspection is shown on the attached site plan.
 Physical and chemical soil properties were recorded on a soil profile log (see attached).
-On each property two boreholes are performed, the first analyses soil features listed below, and the second serves a confirmatory borehole.
-If soil properties found in the two boreholes on site differ, then both samples are taken for analysis.
+On each property two boreholes are performed and analysed based on their physical and chemical properties which are detailed below.